Wet felting is a fascinating and versatile craft that transforms wool fibers into a dense, durable fabric.

 The Basics of Wet Felting

-Before diving into the various projects you can undertake, it's essential to understand the wet felting process.
-The basics involve laying out wool fibers in layers, adding warm water or hot water and soap, and then applying pressure through rolling and rubbing.
+Before diving into the various wet felting ideas you can undertake, it's essential to understand the wet felting process.
+The basics involve laying out wool fibers in layers, adding warm soapy water, and then applying pressure through rolling and rubbing.

 The combination of heat, moisture, and agitation causes the fibers to lock together, resulting in a fully felted fabric.